yoomoney/db-queue/README.md

 * No support for failover.

 [QueueProducer](https://yandex-money.github.io/db-queue/ru/yandex/money/common/dbqueue/api/QueueProducer.html) can fail on task scheduling.
-We can detect that fail is caused by database and try insert task on next shard.
+You can manually detect that fail is caused by database and try insert task on next shard.

 * Hard to write tests.

 Task processing is asynchronous.
 Therefore, it is hard to write tests because you always must think about that fact and write code according to it.
-We can implement some kind of a synchronous mode for tests.
+To ease development of tests you can use `wakeup` method of [QueueExecutionPool](https://yandex-money.github.io/db-queue/ru/yandex/money/common/dbqueue/init/QueueExecutionPool.html)